 Your debt is reorganized in a way that is more sustainable for you, and you use a portion of your income to pay some bills for three to five years as part of declaring Chapter 13 bankruptcy.
 It’s critical to stick to your payment schedule throughout this period to avoid losing any assets.

-Most leftover debt is dismissed at the conclusion of the payback period, which means you are no longer liable for making payments.
+Most leftover debt is dismissed after the payback period, which means you are no longer liable for making payments.
 The bankruptcy, on the other hand, remains on your credit record for seven years and can reduce your credit score by up to 200 points.
-You may use a number of strategies to try to rebuild your credit profile faster, similar to Chapter 7 bankruptcy.
+You may use several strategies to try to rebuild your credit profile faster, similar to Chapter 7 bankruptcy.

 Frequently Asked Questions